VectoDE/DJS-v14-Modular-Template-Single-Guild/README.md

-# Yinix
+# DJS v14 Template Modular Single Guild
-This is a discord bot in djs v14 named Yinix and is a one-guild bot.
-This bot is only to use for one specific discord server.
+This is a discord bot wich only for one specific guild and cant be used for more then one guild.